Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Introduction

-Despite the recent development of soft robot control, achieving precise control under the underactuated control framework for soft robots is seldom discussed and remains a challenge.
+Despite the recent development of soft robot control, achieving coordinated control under the underactuated control framework for soft robots is seldom discussed and remains a challenge.
 A couple of works addressed the soft robot control issues by applying nonlinear controllers~\cite{skorina2015nonlinear, skorina2016nonlinear}, adaptive controllers~\cite{skorina2017adaptive, tang2021adaptive}, and optimal controllers~\cite{yang2023control, best2016mpc}.
 Those control strategies enable high-performance control of soft robots with high degrees of freedom.
-However, the control of these systems becomes increasingly complex as the number of degrees of outputs exceeds that of inputs (underactuated control).
-Furthermore, soft materials have an uncertain nature and thus soft robots exhibit model uncertainty.
-When they work in unstructured environments, the robustness of the controller becomes more important.
-Addressing this challenge may require the development of novel control strategies that can effectively synchronize multiple soft actuators within a soft gripper, enabling precise and adaptive manipulation tasks in real-world scenarios.
+However, the control of these systems becomes increasingly complex as the number of degrees of outputs exceeds that of inputs (underactuated control)~\cite{underactuated2019he}.
+On the other hand, soft materials have an uncertain nature, and thus soft robots exhibit model uncertainty~\cite{rebecca2015material}.
+Various sources contribute to these uncertainties in modeling soft robots, which can be categorized into two types epistemic and statistical uncertainties~\cite{kim2021prob}.
+Uncertainty can also arise from changes in the physical properties of soft materials.
+For example, polymer materials are susceptible to aging.
+Actuators or sensors made of polymer need time to fully cure and achieve chemical stability, during which their properties gradually shift~\cite{jung2020spa}.
+Furthermore, prolonged use can alter the internal bonding structure of these materials~\cite{gao2019actuator}.
+Variations in the materials themselves and in manufacturing tolerances add another layer of uncertainty.
+When soft robots operate in unstructured environments~\cite{pin2022soro}, the robustness of the controller becomes more critical.
+Addressing this challenge may require the development of novel control strategies that can effectively coordinate multiple soft actuators within a soft gripper, enabling precise and adaptive manipulation tasks in real-world scenarios.